tgeorge91/Image-Resizer/README.md

 Icon found on free icon website.
 If you own this, let me know, and I'll change it.

 Freeware - use wherever you want.
 Commercial and private.
 I think MIT is the term, but I'm not a lawyer.

+# Version 2
+- Version 2 has been started.
+Just... wait for it! :)